harishj-um/aurelia-bodylight-plugin-harish/docs/usersguide/pdb.md

 * hide-polymer - default false - hides controls within the window
 * rotate - will rotate for 60 sec. and then stops, default true.
 * alwaysrotate - will rotate always
 * width, height - set width and height of canvas to render pdbe component, include unit in css, e.g. '300px' or '100%'
+* visual-style - set visual style - "cartoon","ball-and-stick",...

 The component renders by default window with width 100% and height 400px and set's automatic spin of the molecule for 60s.